Catsuko/ConnectFour/README.md

 # ConnectFour
-Write your own strategy and versus other players in a game of ConnectFour
+Write your own strategy and compete against other players in a game of ConnectFour

 > Below are the basic concepts in my eyes, add comments or other ideas below!
 ~ Lewis